-When selecting a filter implementation one factor that is common across all frequencies is optimizing the size of the filter given the application and the required performance.
+When selecting a filter implementation, one factor that is common across all frequencies is optimizing the size of the filter given the application and the required performance.
 At mmWave frequencies this can be prove to be a particularly interesting problem, given the change in the physical dimensions of the system as one moves from say 600MHz to 38GHz.

 The Ideal Filter would have unit gain (0dB) in its pass band and a gain of zero (-infinity dB) in its stop band.
 Between pass band and stop band there would be no indecision and would transition from 0dB to -infinity dB asymptotically.
 It would pass only the required frequencies without adding or subtracting anything from the signal and like a very discrete and fastidious butler we would not see it - just its perfect management of the frequencies in its care.